 Morehead State University’s Educational Technology, Master of Arts, provides future students with instructional technology training design-based.
 For admission into MSU’s degree program, graduates must have a standard or provisional teaching certification or a letter confirming their educational support role.
 But the latter students cannot be certified as educators even after earning a master’s degree in educational technology.

-Wilmington University grants a Masters of Education degree in Applied Technology, an online program, which graduates can complete in as little as one year.
+Wilmington University grants an online Masters of Education degree in Applied Technology, which graduates can complete in as little as one year.
 Under this degree plan, candidates will learn to use mobile devices, online design courses, understand cloud-based computing and applications, and develop multimedia instruction.
 Furthermore, WU seeks to produce competent educators, trainers, developers, or instructional designers for colleges and universities, corporations, and nonprofit organizations.
 WU’s MEd in Applied Technology is accredited by the Council for the Accreditation of Educator Preparation (CAEP) under NCATE standards.

 Carnegie Mellon University’s Human-Computer Integration Institute offers a Masters of Educational Technology and Applied Learning Sciences- a one-year interdisciplinary master’s.
 It comprises 11 core courses and electives and a seventh-month, team-based capstone project.
 Prospective students can expect to acquire valuable experience as the degree is taught by leading researchers.
 The faculty is well-versed in learning analytics, curriculum design, and educational data mining.
 Graduates will also learn to create effective instruction and educational technologies.
 Additionally, they’ll cover subject areas such as psychology, cognitive sciences, statistics, computer science, and educational design.